stastnypremysl/Chatovatko/README.md

     disconnect

 ##### Pulling and pushing
 Almost all changes are kept in local database.
-It is necessary to push them to server to finilize them.
-Analogily the same, you need to pull if you want do download all changes, which are on server already.
+It is necessary to push them on server to finilize them.
+Analogily the same, you need pull if you want download all changes, which are on server already.
 Two magical selfdescribing keywords:

     push
     pull